UglyToad/PdfPig/icc-output-intent-review.md

 1. Add `GetDefaultDecode(int bitsPerComponent)` to `ColorSpaceDetails`, mirroring PDFBox's abstract method, and have `ColorSpaceDetailsByteConverter` use it instead of the `[0,1]` assumption.
 2. Replace `IIccProfile.IsLabInput` (a bool) with per-component `MinValue`/`MaxValue` accessors — PDFBox gets these free from `ICC_ColorSpace.getMinValue/getMaxValue`, and the hardcoded `LabRange` array becomes unnecessary.
 This also fixes the case of a profile whose data space is neither `[0,1]` nor Lab.

 ### B10.
-Indexed base with a Lab-input ICC profile decodes to near-black
+Indexed base with a Lab-input ICC profile decodes to near-black — ✅ **Fixed**

+> **Resolution.** `ICCBasedColorSpaceDetails` now overrides `DecodeRawComponents`, decoding colour-table bytes through the profile's own `ComponentRanges` (falling back to the alternate colour space when there is no profile, since the alternate owns the conversion that follows).
+An Indexed palette over an L\*a\*b\* profile reaches the transform as L\* in [0, 100].
+This closes the gap noted in the original finding: PdfPig had already chosen to be better than PDFBox for a direct Lab base, and an ICCBased base did not inherit it.

+*Original finding:*

 `ICCBasedColorSpaceDetails` does not override `DecodeRawComponents`, so an Indexed colour table over an ICCBased base uses the `ColorSpaceDetails` default of `byte / 255.0` → `[0,1]`. `ClipForProfile` then clips into `LabRange` (a no-op for values already in `[0,1]`), so L* arrives as ≈0-1 and renders black.